LNBowman/lnbowman.github.io/README.md

 ### Hi there 👋
+This is my main faculty webpage.
+Please feel free to peruse anything you find and send me suggestions.
+Thanks
 <!--
 **LNBowman/lnbowman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.